Kaushik-2802/KernelPanic/README.md

-KernelPanicOS is a **minimal, lightweight educational operating system kernel** written in C, designed for learning OS development, VGA output, keyboard handling, and basic shell functionalities.
+ThorOS is a **minimal, lightweight educational operating system kernel** written in C, designed for learning OS development, VGA output, keyboard handling, and basic shell functionalities.

 ---